GSA/digitalgov.gov/content/posts/2015-08-20-facts-on-the-federal-compatible-terms-of-service-agreement-for-yelp.md

 ---
+url: /2015/08/20/facts-on-the-federal-compatible-terms-of-service-agreement-for-yelp/
 date: 2015-08-20 2:59:39 -0400
-title: 'Facts on the Federal-Compatible Terms of Service Agreement for Yelp'
+title: Facts on the Federal-Compatible Terms of Service Agreement for Yelp
-summary: 'We&rsquo;ve been excited to see the outpouring of interest this week in response to Yelp’s decision to amend their terms of service for official government use, a clear message that citizens want more ways to ensure their voices are heard by the public programs that serve them.
+summary: 'We&rsquo;ve been excited to see the outpouring of interest this week in response to Yelp&rsquo;s decision to amend their terms of service for official government use, a clear message that citizens want more ways to ensure their voices are heard by the public programs that serve them.
 Yelp is just one of dozens of platforms'
-authors: [jherman]
+authors:
+  - jherman
 categories:
   - Social Media
 tag: